Accounts Payable Job Description: Top Duties and Qualifications

 Accounts payable skills and qualifications

-• Knowledge of accounting principles and accounts payable processes
+• understanding of the accounts payable processes

-• Ability to work independently
+• ability to work independently

-• Strong organisational skills
+• strong organisational skills

-• Experience in using Microsoft Excel and accounting software such as QuickBooks, XERO or MYOB
+• experience in using Microsoft Excel and accounting software such as QuickBooks, XERO or MYOB.

 Accounts payable experience requirements